PY7PB4 - Research Project and Critical Skills (2018/19)

 • The relationship between research question and method; selecting and making a case for an appropriate design

-• Understanding ethical considerations in counselling psychology research and how to complete an ethics review form
+• Understanding ethical considerations in counselling psychology research and the ethics review process

-• Writing a research proposal and research materials.
+• Writing a research proposal and preparing research materials LO1,LO2,LO3,LO4,LO5,LO6

 The learning and teaching strategy reflects the module’s focus on the intellectual and applied skills that students need to successfully plan and undertake counselling psychology research at postgraduate level.
 Formal lectures, supplementary reading and Weblearn resources are used to promote understanding of core concepts and their research applications.
 Problem-based learning and exercises help students develop core skills.
 Independent study provides a context in which students can apply the skills learned in class to their individual areas of research activity.
 Supervision is used to further enhance and foster individual development and application of core skills.
 Student reflection on their personal relationship to the selected topic area and its implications for their review form part of the assessment.